$89/person | Flexible Cancellation

 Discover all of Antigua’s well-known and hidden treasures as you journey through small villages, into a national parks, and to the extraordinary lookout point of Shirley Heights.
 Views of tropical gold-sand beaches and sky-colored ocean are just the beginning of what this Antigua tour has in store for you.

-All of our tours are private, and you can customize them completely to your liking.
 We highly recommend this tour due to the fact of how much you get to see and do in one day.
 If you are choosing one thing to do while you are visiting us, our Explore Antigua Tour is the best choice!

 - Betty’s Hope was Antigua’s pioneer sugar plantation, founded about 1650.
 It is now in ruin, as so many other West Indian sugar estates.
 The founder of Betty’s Hope was Governor Keynell, whose widow inherited the estate upon his death in 1663, but was forced to flee Antigua during the French occupation in 1666.

 - Today, though the project is still on its way to completion visitors can still view new and improved exhibits, follow a trail system to view the exposed ruins and the local flora, rest on the picnic benches, enjoy interpretive signage and self guided brochures for the full history of this monument.

 Stingray City Dock